 A map with the location of the different venues and recommended hotels (see Accommodation tab) can be consulted here.

-The workshop dinner will take place at The Shadow of Metekhi.
+The workshop dinner took place at The Shadow of Metekhi.
 Located in the old part of Tbilisi, this Georgian restaurant offers a cozy ambience along with wonders of local cuisine.
 From our beautiful terrace you can enjoy the mesmerizing view of old Tbilisi.
 Shuttle bus transportation will be provided.

 Access from airport, train station, other public transport to the venue